 The collection is expansive, so it’s a great idea to get a tour of the highlights.
 You can book tickets or guided tours at the Tate website.

-It’s free to walk around (or you can take a guided tour), but you might like to book a ticket to a show at either the Southbank Centre or the National Theatre.
+It’s free to walk around, but you might like to book a ticket to a show at either the Southbank Centre or the National Theatre.

 Museums don’t come much more impressive than the expansive British Museum.
 Its dazzling collection hosts artefacts from the world’s greatest civilisations such as the Ancient Egyptians and Ancient Greeks.